Vulkan Image Operations are operations performed by those SPIR-V Image

 LOD Query

-OpImageQueryLod returns the Lod parameters that would be used in an
+OpImageQueryLod returns the LOD parameters that would be used in an

 image operation with the given image and coordinates.